derekjwilliams/thoughts_on_primailty/development_tools/README.md

 ### Setting up SSH with GitHub on macOS

+Doing this can very intimidating, take it one step at a time.

 [This](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys) descibes checking for ssh keys

 [This](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) describes generating a new key are the official GitHub instructions